its-puneet/Puneet-s-Newsletter/README.md

-# Puneet-s-Newsletter
+# Puneet-Newsletter
-A Newsletter made using HTML, CSS and Javascript which genrates news from News API
+A Newsletter made using HTML, CSS, and Javascript and News API